 But last night someone reminded me of another task I should have completed for the team.
 Why didn't I notice that item in the minutes?
 Why wasn't it flagged when I searched for my name in the document?

 I didn't see it and it wasn't flagged because the action item appeared this way: "The question of whether we can afford to make this change will be brought to the finance team."

 Guess what?
 I was the person who was to have taken the question to the finance team.
 But because the action item used the passive phrase "will be brought" rather than "Lynn will bring," I did not pay attention to it.

 In meeting notes and minutes, you must state each action item, who is to complete it, and the deadline or due date.
 If you don't state actions that way, people who read your minutes may not find the tasks assigned to them--even if they are looking for them, as I was.
 And they may not remember their deadlines for taking action.

 If you want to take better meeting notes and minutes, register for my live online class Meeting Notes Made Easy.
-The next session takes place online on October 24.
-In it, you get four note-taking templates--each one with spaces for decisions, key points, and actions items.
+You can find the next session on our Upcoming Classes page.
+In the class, you get four note-taking templates--each one with spaces for decisions, key points, and actions items.

 What would you add about communicating action items efficiently?
 Please share your insights.